Workhuman Editorial Team

 Of course, employees need to get involved with the ability to track their individual professional growth, and techniques to reward oneself at work can go a long way to foster engagement at that level.

 Many managers make the mistake of thinking engagement is more a matter of public relations than business success.
 It plays a role in attracting new hires, certainly, but it’s also much more than that.

 Remember that employee engagement is directly related to employee performance and retention, so it makes economic sense to ensure that employees are as engaged as possible.
-For finance-oriented business leaders, this return on investment will be another selling point.
+For business leaders who are committed to bottom line results above all else, this return on investment will be another selling point.

 Engagement initiatives come in many different forms, and the best option for your organization will depend on the unique traits of your workers.

 You may be able to start an initiative that increases employee engagement with recognition and a culture of gratitude that centers on executives being grateful for their workers rather than workers expressing gratitude to have their jobs.